terriblecodebutwork/MNode/README.md

 ## import root private key

-Start the server, and open "http://localhost:5101".
+Start the server, and open "http://localhost:4000/index".

 Input the hex string format of your private key.

+## UTXOs manager

+we defined 3 types of utxos based on value:

+1. gold: > 90k satoshi
+2. coin: = 90k satoshi
+3. dust: < 90k satoshi

+- and "permission", 546 satoshi used for create new metanode.

 ## APIs

-The parameters can be form-data or JSON.
+The parameters need be JSON.

 - Create a Metanet node
 `POST ../api/mnode`